marc2332/bliss/doc/docs/dev_write_motctrl.md

     Motion object: this object holds requested motion parameters:

-        * motion.axis:       axis to be moved
+        * motion.axis:       axis to be moved (object, not only the name)
         * motion.target_pos: absolute motion target position (in controller units)
         * motion.delta:      corresponding relative motion delta (in controller units)
         * motion.backlash:   backlash (in controller units ?)